Yuriko (dancer): Later career

 Yuriko joined the Martha Graham Dance Company in 1944 and continued with the company for the next 50 years.
 She danced in the first production of Graham's masterpiece, Clytemnestra, as well as in Appalachian Spring, Cave of the Heart and Dark Meadow.
 She has also reconstructed a number of Graham's dances such as Primitive Mysteries.

-In addition to her work in modern dance, Yuriko performed on Broadway in the original productions of The King and I (1951–54) and Flower Drum Song (1958–60) and directed the 1977-78 Broadway revival of The King and I. She has also performed on television, and in motion pictures and danced to works by Halim El-Dabh and Eugene Lester.
-She taught famous dancers such as Mikhail Baryshnikov, Reiko Sato, and Miki Orihara.
+In addition to her work in modern dance, Yuriko performed on Broadway in the original productions of The King and I (1951–54) and Flower Drum Song (1958–60) and directed the 1977-78 Broadway revival of The King and I.

+On November 23, 1954, she acted in a Broadway play called Sandhog.
+In the musical, Yuriko alongside Eliot Feld, David Winters, Muriel Mannings, and Betty Ageloff played a group of kids.
+Paul Affelder of The Brooklyn Eagle praised all the performances, and found the kids talented.

+She has also performed on television, and in motion pictures and danced to works by Halim El-Dabh and Eugene Lester.
+She taught famous dancers such as Mikhail Baryshnikov and Miki Orihara.

 She formed her own modern dance company in 1967, which remained active until 1973.

-Sources from the time frequently confuse this Yuriko with Japan-born Yuriko Kimura, who danced with the Martha Graham Dance Company from 1967-1985.
+Sources from the time frequently confuse this Yuriko with Japan-born Yuriko Kimura, who danced with the Martha Graham Dance Company from 1967 to 1985.
 Kimura joined the company a decade after Yuriko, and so they were often referred to as "Big Yuriko" (Kiguchi) and "Little Yuriko" (Kimura).